cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 RELEASE NOTES
-This unofficial version has been derived from the latest official OpenRails testing revision T1.3.1-1890, which already includes Monogame.
+This unofficial version has been derived from the latest official OpenRails Release candidate 1.4-rc2, coinciding with the latest testing version T1.3.1-2020
-It includes also the other commits present in the official OR master release as of August 21st.

 This unofficial version includes the cruise control software written by Jindrich with final adaptations by myself.